-Positive Replacement: My child is a unique individual who learns at his/her own pace in his/her own ways and he/she may need more time, reminders, or teaching to do what I want them to do.
+Positive Replacement: My child is a unique individual who learns at his own pace in his own ways and he may need more time, reminders, or teaching to do what I want them to do.
 And they may never be that way – no matter what I do or say!

-Again – you can fill in the blank with just about anything: play with my child every day, keep my cool and not yell, model a good relationship, keep the peace between my kids, be happy being a stay at home mom, feeling guilty about going back to work instead of enjoying it, etc.
+Again – you can fill in the blank with just about anything: play with my child every day, keep my cool and not yell, model a good relationship, keep the peace between my kids, be happy being a stay at home mom, etc.